Branchverse/nestjs-authN-and-authZ/README.md

   - Contains all endpoints needed to register/login and logout a user.
   - `TODO: Refresh Token`
 - [User Module](src/users/)
-  - Contains endpoints to manipulate user data.
+  - Contains endpoints for CRUD on users.
-  - `TODO` The Role guard prevents any non admin to use these endpoints.
+  - The Role guard allows only the passed Role.`
 ## Guards

 - [JwtAuthGuard](src/auth/strategies/jwt.strategy.js):